Dessyx/ST10251981_DeslynnFenyes_PROG7313_Part-3_Group-1/README.md

 - Use the debt planner to calculate how much to pay off per month
 - View their spending trends in the dashboard
 - Contribute to savings

+### Additional Features
+💰 Savings page
+- Users can set a savings goal and add to their savings regularly to motivate the user to put aside money.
+🏅 Awards page
+- Users can track their savings progress.
+Once the user reaches their savings goal, they are awarded with a gift card.

+These features of ours are gamification elements made to encourage the user to save money and make the budgeting experience fun!

 ## 📺 YOUTUBE LINK: https://www.youtube.com/watch?v=goj3jzFmdJA